aquafir/UtilityFace/README.md

 * `wo.Describe` returns a description of a given WorldObject by routing it to the relevant collections of descriptions

+  * `wo.TryDescribe` fails if the property was missing
   * List of PropType - key?
   * Ignored if empty string / null